Key Takeaways

 Escalation Paths MANAGE 2 (response strategies), MANAGE 4 (communication of treatments) Matures into full incident response with remediation (MG-3) | Stakeholder Engagement GOVERN 5 (engagement with relevant AI actors) Matures into formal internal/external stakeholder programs | Third-Party Risk Review GOVERN 6 (supply chain risk), MANAGE 3 (third-party resource risk) Matures into vendor assessment and AI-BOM for supply chain |

-The PRIME Framework (the 5-Pillar AI Readiness Assessment) evaluates organizational readiness across five dimensions: Strategy, Data, Technology, People, and Ethics & Governance.
+The 5-Pillar AI Readiness Assessment evaluates organizational readiness across five dimensions: Strategic Alignment, Data Infrastructure, Talent and Culture, Operational Processes, and Ethics and Governance.
 Its mapping to NIST concentrates in the MAP and GOVERN functions, because readiness assessment is fundamentally about understanding context and establishing foundations.

-- Strategy Pillar → MAP-3 (AI capabilities, targeted usage, expected benefits and costs).
-PRIME's strategic assessment directly feeds NIST's requirement to understand intended purposes and expected benefits.
+- Strategic Alignment Pillar → MAP-3 (AI capabilities, targeted usage, expected benefits and costs).
+The pillar's assessment of business-outcome alignment directly feeds NIST's requirement to understand intended purposes and expected benefits.

-- People Pillar → GOVERN 2, GOVERN 3 (accountability structures, workforce diversity and AI expertise).
-Organizational readiness for AI risk management roles.
+- Talent and Culture Pillar → GOVERN 2, GOVERN 3 (accountability structures, workforce diversity and AI expertise).
+Organizational readiness for AI risk management roles depends on the people this pillar assesses.

-- Ethics & Governance Pillar → GOVERN 1, GOVERN 4 (policies and procedures, organizational risk culture).
-The most direct mapping — ethics maturity translates to NIST governance foundations.
+- Ethics and Governance Pillar → GOVERN 1, GOVERN 4 (policies and procedures, organizational risk culture).
+The most direct mapping: ethics maturity translates to NIST governance foundations.

 Trust Premium → NIST: Value Measurement

-The Trust Premium framework measures the business value of AI governance.
+The Trust Premium framework measures the business value of AI governance across three pillars: Risk Avoided (P1), Performance Gained (P2), and Market Value Earned (P3).
 Its mapping to NIST concentrates in the MEASURE function, because quantifying trust is fundamentally a measurement discipline.

 Liability Ledger → NIST: Risk Assessment and Documentation

-The Liability Ledger framework identifies and quantifies compounding AI liability.
-Its mapping spans MAP and MEASURE, because liability assessment requires both risk identification and ongoing measurement.
+The Liability Ledger framework identifies and quantifies compounding AI liability across five debt categories: Bias, Transparency, Governance, Privacy, and Accountability.
+Its mapping spans GOVERN, MAP, and MEASURE, because liability assessment requires both risk identification and ongoing measurement.

 A7 → NIST: Agentic AI Readiness